In this lab session we will look at the following topics

 abline(v = qnorm(c(0.025, 0.975)), col = "firebrick", lty = 2, lwd = 3)

-We see that the Z-scores are nicely distributed as a standard normal.
+We see that the Z-test statistics nicely follow a standard normal distribution.
 The vertical dashed lines indicate the 2.5th and 97.5th percentiles of the standard normal.
-The regions outside these lines indicate the Z-scores that we would call significant if we used a cut-off of \(\alpha = 0.05\) for a two-tailed test.
+The regions outside these lines indicate the Z-scores that we would call significant if we used a cut-off of for a two-tailed test.
 So, even though we simulated data under the null hypothesis, our Z-test still returns “significant” results for a number of cases just by chance!

 Let’s calculate the p-values for our hypothesis tests and see what the damage is.